Times backs scrapping of train guards, accusing RMT of 'Luddism'

 So we have passengers and rail staff on one side, and Southern Rail and the Times on the other.
 Tell us again about how newspapers reflect the views of their readers?

-MediaWatch is Left Foot Forward’s progressive take on the press and broadcast mediaSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+MediaWatch is Left Foot Forward’s progressive take on the press and broadcast mediaSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.